eclipse-bluechi/bluechi/doc/docs/configuration.md

 Based on the load order, settings from a previously read configuration file will be overridden by subsequent files.
-For example, the default setting for `AllowedNodeNames` in `/usr/share/hirte/config/hirte.conf` is an empty list and needs to be overridden by either `/etc/hirte/hirte.conf` or files in `/etc/hirte/hirte.conf.d`.
-Configuration files are sorted alphabetically and read in ascending order.
+For example, the default setting for `AllowedNodeNames` in `/usr/share/hirte/config/hirte.conf` is an empty list and can be overridden by either editing `/etc/hirte/hirte.conf` or adding a file in `/etc/hirte/hirte.conf.d`.
+Configuration files in `/etc/hirte/hirte.conf.d` are sorted alphabetically and read in ascending order.

 It is also possible to pass the cli option `-c <path_to_file>` to both, hirte and hirte-agent.
 If specified, this configuration has the highest priority and all defined settings will override previously set options.